 Master of Landscape Architecture - Two-Year Program

-For students who already hold an accredited landscape architecture degree, Natural Resources and Environment offers a two-year MLA degree.
+For students who already hold an accredited landscape architecture degree, the School for Environment and Sustainability offers a two-year MLA degree.

 The two-year plan is designed for individuals interested in obtaining a second degree in landscape architecture to specialize at the master’s level, practicing landscape architects seeking advanced education and training, and those interested in pursuing a doctoral degree.

 Both MLA programs build upon an educational tradition dating back to 1908 when the University of Michigan offered its first course in landscape design.
 Today, the nation’s oldest doctoral program in landscape architecture is at Natural Resources and Environment, and its proud alumni lead academic and research programs all over the world.

 Because the school opens the door for the natural sciences, social sciences and landscape design to be an integrated educational experience, two-year MLA students find a breadth and depth of offerings unavailable to them as undergraduates or in professional education alone.
 Opportunities abound for interaction and collaboration with faculty and students specializing in conservation biology, aquatic and terrestrial ecology, industrial ecology, environmental engineering, environmental psychology, environmental policy, environmental economics and environmental justice.

 Joint degree programs are available in urban planning and architecture, and certificate programs are offered in spatial analysis, industrial ecology and real estate.
 In lieu of a traditional thesis, you may participate in an interdisciplinary, team-based master’s project.
 This experience requires scholarly effort to achieve a creative application in working and communicating across disciplines.